cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+The time after which the service is automatically deregistered when in the `critical` state.
+Defaults to `30s`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#deregister_critical_service_after Service#deregister_critical_service_after}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#deregister_critical_service_after Service#deregister_critical_service_after}

 ---